luke-95/mmrtracker-docs/docs/source/usage.rst

 Usage
 =====

-.. _installation:
+.. _setup:

-Installation
+System Setup
 ------------

-To use Lumache, first install it using pip:
+To use MMRTracker you need to setup three things: SSH access, Docker and VSCode.

 .. code-block:: console